 Produced by ICFJ

 This webinar features Prof. David Kaye, UN special rapporteur on the promotion and protection of the right to freedom of opinion and expression, and Dr. Courtney Radsch, advocacy director at the Committee to Protect Journalists (CPJ).
 The session was moderated by ICFJ’s Global Director of Research Julie Posetti.

 Coronavirus is creating unprecedented challenges the globe over, but it’s not the first pandemic of this century.
 How does Covid-19 compare to pandemics like SARS and Ebola?
 Guest: Jina Moore, Freelance Writer, Reporter, Producer.

 Produced by Frontline Freelance Register (FFR)

-A conversation between Lauren Walsh, author of the recently published Conversations on Conflict Photography, and Spencer Platt, an award-winning staff photographer for Getty Images, who has been covering the Covid-19 crisis in New York City.
-Their discussion centers on Platt’s experiences as a photojournalist working in the current epicenter of the pandemic, and addresses physical health, emotional tolls, best practices and ethical concerns.
+A conversation between Lauren Walsh, author of Conversations on Conflict Photography, and Spencer Platt, award-winning staff photographer for Getty Images, who has been covering the C-19 crisis in New York City.
+Their discussion addresses physical health, emotional tolls, best practices and ethical concerns.